What to Pack in Lunchboxes?

 Pat Bennett is the founder and President of Pat's Granola, a Cleveland based food and lifestyle company.

-Pat's Granola is sold online at www.patsgranola.com and is also available at several Northeast Ohio businesses including:
+Pat's Granola is sold online at www.patsgranola.com and is also available at select Northeast Ohio businesses.

 Listen to Pat's story: